developer51709/Discord-DM-Bot/README.md

 | `HISTORY_FETCH_LIMIT` | Max messages to fetch per DM channel |
 | `HISTORY_CONCURRENCY` | Number of concurrent history fetch tasks |
 | `HISTORY_FETCH_TIMEOUT` | Timeout for full reload operation |

+---

+## 🧠 How It Works (Technical Overview)
+### 1. DM Capture
+`on_message` intercepts all DMChannel messages and:

+- Adds them to a queue

+- Updates unread counters

+- Appends to conversation logs

+- Saves known users

+### 2. History Reload
+The `reload_all_histories()` coroutine:

+- Iterates through all known users

+- Fetches DM history

+- Rebuilds conversation logs

+- Merges queued messages

+- Saves everything atomically

+### 3. Thread‑Safe State
+Locks protect:

+- `unread_count`

+- `conversations`

+- `bot_status`

+### 4. CLI Utilities
+Functions like `clear_screen()`, `wrap_text()`, and `print_header()` provide a clean terminal UI.

+---

+## 🛡️ Required Discord Intents
+Enable these in the Discord Developer Portal:

+Direct Messages

+Message Content (if needed for content processing)

+🐛 Troubleshooting
+Bot doesn’t receive DMs
+Ensure DM intents are enabled

+Confirm the bot is not blocked by the user

+Check terminal logs for errors

+History reload fails
+Increase HISTORY_FETCH_TIMEOUT

+Reduce HISTORY_CONCURRENCY

+Check for rate limits in logs

+JSON files corrupted
+This should never happen due to atomic writes, but if it does:

+Delete the affected file

+Restart the bot

+🤝 Contributing
+Pull requests are welcome!
+If you’d like to add features (UI, commands, analytics, etc.), feel free to fork the repo.

+📜 License
+This project is licensed under the MIT License.

+⭐ Support the Project
+If this bot helps you, consider starring the repository!